dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * [Service-Level Code-Mediated Authentication](#service-level-code-mediated-authentication) extends the authorization options beyond those possible for Service-Level Embedded Authentication.
 It enables the usage of Centralized Service-Level Access Control with [embedded](#centralized-service-level-access-control-with-embedded-pdp) and [external PDP](#centralized-service-level-access-control-with-external-pdp).
 Possible secure [identity propagation patterns](#identity-propagation-patterns) are limited to [External Identity Propagation](#external-identity-propagation) and [Token Exchange-Based Identity Propagation](#token-exchange-based-identity-propagation).
 The former is not always feasible, especially when asynchronous communication patterns are used for inter-service communication.
 And the latter increases the complexity and maintenance of the particular services.
 Support for multi-principal subjects as described in [On Subject, Principals and Identities](#on-subjects-principals-and-identities) section is typically hard to achieve as most of the existing frameworks used to implement Service-Level Embedded Authentication don't support this and require custom code.
 Can be combined with [Edge-Level Authentication](#edge-level-authentication) and [Service-Level Proxy-Mediated Authentication](#service-level-proxy-mediated-authentication) to support workload authentication.

 * [Service-Level Proxy-Mediated Authentication](#service-level-proxy-mediated-authentication) is similar to [Service-Level Code-Mediated Authentication](#service-level-code-mediated-authentication) regarding [identity propagation](#identity-propagation-patterns) and authorization options, extends the latter however to the support of [Edge]

-#### Zero Trust Foundations

-Zero Trust fundamentally changes how authentication and authorization are handled.
-Instead of assuming trust based on network location or actor type, it enforces strict verification and minimal access at all times:

-* **Never Trust, Always Verify**: Every request is authenticated and authorized, regardless of origin.
-* **Least Privilege**: Access is narrowly scoped and time-limited.
-* **Continuous Validation**: Trust is reassessed continually using real-time signals like user behavior or device state.

 #### Zero Trust and Authentication Patterns